The Beginner's Mind (初心)

 On learning, productivity, best methods, hacks, and mental jiu-jitsu.
 The Chinese definition of martial arts (功夫) literally means any study, skill, learning, or practice that requires patience, effort, and dedication (only in the West did it become solely about violence).
 Anyone highly skilled is a martial artist, from the tea ceremony master to the computer programmer.
 They just don't always give out belts — but they should.

-- On Twitter, Sticky Notes, And Brevity: Twitter was an external brain that allowed me to access other people's sticky notes.
+- Why I Use Sticky Notes and Notecards — and Why You Should, Too: Twitter was an external brain that allowed me to access other people's sticky notes.
 I could add sticky notes to their sticky notes, intertwining thoughts and creating a longer conversation.
 Succinctness became an art form.

 - Subtract to Add: On Weeding Your Mind Garden: We must throw away the unnecessary for the necessary to have room to grow.